mjohns/dactyl-cc/README.md

 ![image](https://imgur.com/IP2UYYA.jpg)

-cmake is the preferred way to build and leads to the fastest recompilation times.
+CMake is the preferred way to build and leads to the fastest recompilation times.
+You only need to run the cmake command once.
 ```
 cd build
 cmake ../src